(801) 581- 4764

 In order to study with the Department of Special Education, students must be admitted to the University of Utah.
 If you are needing to apply as a pre-special education student, please visit the Office of Admissions website for more information.

 Do you have at least 24 credit hours completed?

 In addition to the Department’s above minimum admission requirements, students must have at least 24 credit hours of university course work (or accepted transfer credit) completed, including EDU 1010 (or equivalent) by the beginning of the semester for which they are seeking admission.

 Schedule an appointment with the Special Education Academic Advisor.
 The advisor will introduce you to the academic programs and resources in the Department of Special Education.

 *NOTE: If the deadline falls on a Saturday, applications are due the Friday prior; if it falls on a Sunday, applications are due the Monday following.

 Apply for Admission to the Department of Special Education by the deadline

-A completed application to the Department of Special Education includes; a submitted application, a written (two-page) professional statement, three letters of recommendation, official transcripts from all colleges and universities attended, proof of a USBE-cleared (CBI/FBI) fingerprint background check, and current scores for the Praxis Core Academic Skills Test for Educators.
+A completed application to the Department of Special Education includes; a submitted application, a written (two-page) professional statement, three letters of recommendation, official transcripts from all colleges and universities attended, and proof of a USBE-cleared (CBI/FBI) fingerprint background check.